Inference in Linear Dyadic Data Models with Network Spillovers: Set-up

 \section{Set-up}

-Assume that we observe a cross section of $N\in \mathbbm{N}$ individuals located along a network -- the latter interpretable as consumers, firms, and other observation units depending on the context.
-The dyads present in the $N$-individual network (i.e., among the $\tbinom{N}{N-1}$ possible dyads), are called active dyads (e.g., importer-exporter, employer-employee relationships).
-Let each active dyad between the units be indexed by $m\in\mathcal{M}_{N}\subseteq\mathbbm{N}$ where $\mathcal{M}_{N}$ denotes an index set of the active dyads among $N$ individuals with $M\coloneqq|\mathcal{M}_{N}|\in\mathbbm{N}$.
-That is, the dyad for two units $i$ and $j$ (e.g., firms, individuals) is denoted as some $m$.
+Assume that we observe a cross section of $N\in \mathbbm{N}$ individuals located along a network -- the latter interpretable as politicians, countries, firms, or other observation units depending on the context.
+The dyads present in the $N$-individual network (i.e., among the $\tbinom{N}{N-1}$ possible dyads), are called active dyads, so that the dyad for two units $i$ and $j$ (e.g., politicians, countries) is denoted as some $m$.
+The set of active dyads is denoted $\mathcal{M}_{N}$ and $M$ denotes the cardinality of that set.